Insured-Retirement-Institute/.github/profile/readme.md

 ## Standards governance

-A request for a new standard must be submitted via a Business Case Template to hpikus@irionline.org and kdease@irionline.org.
+A request for a new standard or an update to the standard that will result in a minor or major revision must be submitted via a Business Case Template to hpikus@irionline.org and kdease@irionline.org.

 The Business Case must include:
 - Experience Outcomes
 - Measures of Success
 - Use Cases
-- Points of INtegration
+- Points of Integration
 - Firms needed to be able to send and receive the data (Distributor, Carrier, Solution Provider...)
 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/c1a970d4-f101-4805-b86e-29633cf116a6" />